Sculpture: Add or Subtract

 Thus, you might legitimately ask: Is it the innate “reductive” influence of the “block” of stone or wood that “saves” subtractive sculpture from “temptations” of additive technique?
 Indeed, it would seem to this writer that the artist’s choiceof-sculptural-medium is not the decisive factor here.
 We have for evidence, countless works in Bronze (additive genesis) which manifest profound “consciousness-of-the-whole.”

-It was noted in our Prologue that Donatello gravitated toward expressive wood-carving (see 195 Figs. 6 & 6a) and bronze “murals” in his late period.
+It was noted in our Prologue that Donatello gravitated toward expressive wood-carving (Figs. 6 & 6a) and bronze “murals” in his late period.
 As with Michelangelo, Rodin, Henry Moore (Fig. 8-12),Vigeland and other lifetime practitioners, the “mature” trend seems to be toward more Dionysian spontaneity and expressiveness, once Apollonian rigors have been authoritatively addressed.

 This is surely the case with Ghiberti, the great Early Renaissance sculptor who won the competition for doors of the Florence Baptistry in 1402.
 His winning design was more “classical” than his leading competitor, Brunelleschi (who “looked back” to more Gothic spatial consciousness).
 The winning doors required almost 23 years to complete (Fig. 8-13 is a detail), and one can experience Ghiberti’s solid pyramidal massing of figures in a controlled stagelike space.
 When commissioned to invest another quarter-century in a second set of doors, it is somewhat ironic that Ghiberti seized upon a system of single-point perspective for which Brunelleschi is generally credited, to create elaborate bronze “spatial symphonies” ( as in Fig. 8-14, The Story of Joshua).
 The artist’s earlier carved St. Matthew (Fig. 8-15, stone), though less Tuscan than Donatello’s Lo Zuccone (Fig. 5a), nevertheless embodied sturdy “Latinisms” of Italian Gothic Style without visual refinements of the later additive bronze relief panels.